hm-lang/core/proposals/README.md

     resetting the current instance to a default instance -- i.e., calling `reset()`.
     Internally, this swaps pointers, but not actual data, so this method should be faster than copy for types bigger than the processor's word size.
-* `::Type: classType` provides the class type.
+* `::Type: type` provides the class type.
 This makes it easy to determine what the current type of a combo-type variable is at run-time.
 E.g.,
     TODO: discuss how `consider`'s `case` statements cast their arguments to the same type as the type of the `consider` statement.